aws/aws-fpga/hdk/README.md

 ### [cl_mem_perf](./cl/examples/cl_mem_perf)

-The cl_mem_perf is a customer reference design for F2 where the objective is to demonstrate fine tuned data paths to HBM and DDR to achieve maximum throughput to the memories.
+The cl_mem_perf is a reference design for F2 where the objective is to demonstrate fine tuned data paths to HBM and DDR to achieve maximum throughput to the memories.
 The example also demonstrates datapath connectivity between Host, AWS Shell, Custom Logic (CL) region in the FPGA, HBM and DDR DIMM on the FPGA card.

 See [cl_mem_perf](./cl/examples/cl_mem_perf) for more information